canghel/placenta/docs/README.md

 ## Conditional Generative Adversarial Network (cGAN)

 Recent advances in both computational resources and in deep learning research motivated us to revisit the neural network approach to blood vessel extraction from a new perspective.
-The previous approach [2](#Almoussa2011) classified pixels of the image as "vessel" or "non-vessel" based of calculated features.
+The previous approach `[`[2](#Almoussa2011)`]` classified pixels of the image as "vessel" or "non-vessel" based of calculated features.

-In contrast, we use a new type of convolutional neural network, a conditional generative adversarial network (cGAN) developed by Isola et al. [3](#ref-Isola2016) which works on pairs of images.
-Briefly, given one member of the pair (the placental photo), the cGAN learns to generate the other (the corresponding trace) during training.
-The [cGAN website (pix2pix model)](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) contains beautiful visualizations and additional references.
+In contrast, we use a new type of convolutional neural network, a conditional generative adversarial network (cGAN) developed by Isola et al. `[`[3](#ref-Isola2016)`]` which works on pairs of images.
+Briefly, given one member of the pair (a photo of the placenta), the cGAN learns to generate the other (the corresponding trace) during training.
+The [pix2pix website](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) (of the cGAN code) contains beautiful visualizations and additional references.

-The training options we used can be found in [`2017-08-20-output-train.txt`](https://github.com/canghel/placenta/blob/master/docs/2017-08-20-output-train.txt).

-## Reconstructing full traces

-## Results

-## References

-1. <a id="ref-Chang2017"></a> J.-M. Chang, H. Zeng, R. Han, Y.-M. Chang, R. Shah, C. Salafia, C. Newschaffer, R. Miller, P. Katzman, J. Moye, M. Fallin, C. Walker, L. Croen, "Autism risk classification using placental chorionic surface vascular network features," _Accepted for publication in BMC Medical Informatics and Decision Making_, (2017).

-2. <a id="ref-Almoussa2011"></a> N. Almoussa, B. Dutra, B. Lampe, P. Getreuer, T. Wittman, C. Salafia, L. Vese. ["Automated Vasculature Extraction from Placenta Images,"](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/7962/1/Automated-vasculature-extraction-from-placenta-images/10.1117/12.878343.short) _Proceedings of SPIE Medical Imaging Conference_ 7962 (2011).

-3. <a id="ref-Isola2016"></a> P. Isola, J.-Y. Zhu, T. Zhou, A.A.
-Efros. ["Image-to-Image Translation with Conditional Adversarial Networks,"](https://arxiv.org/pdf/1611.07004v1.pdf) ArXiv e-print 1611.07004 (2016)

-## Software Information

-For preprocessing, we used the following:

-*	Python 3.6.1 (v3.6.1:69c0db5, Mar 21 2017, 18:41:36) [MSC v.1900 64 bit (AMD64)] on win32

-*   MATLAB R_2107a on 2.9Ghz Intel Core i7 CPU

-The details for the cGAN are as follows:

-*   Code: pyTorch pix2pix [`https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix`](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) (Retrieved July 19, 2017) from [3](#ref-Isola2016)
+For training, inputs to the cGAN were cropped 256 \times 256 pixel images of the placenta and the trace.
+For testing, only the 256 \times 256 pixel photo images were supplied.
+Details of the set-up are as follows:

 *   Training Options: [`2017-08-20-output-train.txt`](https://github.com/canghel/placenta/blob/master/docs/2017-08-20-output-train.txt)